 And here is the result:

-If you have a video, audio recording or written documents in German that you need translating into Polish, just email me for a quick quote.
+If you have audiovisual recordings or transcripts in German that need to be translated into Polish, just email me for a quick quote.

 I am looking forward to hearing from you.